asyncapi/community/TSC_MEMBERSHIP.md

 You can become a maintainer by doing at least one of the following items within the AsyncAPI Initiative GitHub organization:
 * Initiate a new repository/project and become its maintainer.
-* Donate the existing repository/project and stay as its maintainer.
+* Donate to the existing repository/project and stay as its maintainer.
 * Support and commit to existing projects and be invited by other maintainers to join them as a maintainer.
 Learn more in [Become a maintainer in an existing project](https://github.com/asyncapi/community/blob/master/Become-maintainer-in-existing-project.md)

 Joining the TSC is something that you are allowed to do as a maintainer by default, as described in the [charter signed with the Linux Foundation when AsyncAPI joined the foundation](https://github.com/asyncapi/community/blob/master/CHARTER.md).
 It is not a subject that other TSC members vote on.